Sign In / Sign Out

 All undergraduate majors at ASU provide an eight-term course plan leading to four-year graduation; it is called a major map.
 College of Integrative Sciences and Arts students must meet the critical and necessary requirements listed on their major maps.

-A student who does not comply with the critical requirements is off track and will have a hold placed on their record, and the student will be required to meet with a College of Integrative Sciences and Arts Academic Success Specialist to discuss their progression toward graduation.
+A student who does not comply with the critical requirements is off track and will have a hold placed on their record preventing enrollment.
+To remove the enrollment hold, the student will be required to meet with a College of Integrative Sciences and Arts academic success specialist to discuss their progression toward graduation.
 For more information about critical requirements, students should refer to the corresponding major map or eAdvisor https://eadvisor.asu.edu/.

 All first-year students who choose to become an exploratory student are required to declare an exploratory track in one of four areas: